canonical/kafka-operator/docs/how-to/manage-applications.md

   --config topic-name=test-topic --config extra-user-roles=admin
 ```

-The `data-integrator` charm can then be integrated to the `kafka` charm to create a new user:
+The `data-integrator` charm can then be integrated with the `kafka` charm to create a new user:

 ```shell
 juju integrate kafka rotated-user